 We have partnered with the UC San Diego Health Employee Wellness Program.
 UCSD Health Employees are eligible for a yearly subsidy of up to $210 for any of our programs.
 Learn more here!

-A refund (minus your $50 non-refundable and non-transferable deposit) will be made for cancellations in writing via email to email@example.com prior to the 2nd class will.
+A refund (minus $50 of the deposit, which is non-refundable and non-transferable) will be made for cancellations in writing via email to firstname.lastname@example.org prior to the 2nd class will.
 There will be no refund after the 2nd class.

 In the unlikely event that the course is canceled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.